tpcyprianos/reproducibility-research/README.md

 # Reproducibility Research

-Codes and Files used during the subject "Reproducibility in Research" at Unicamp.
+This repository contains codes and files used during the subject "Reproducibility in Research" at Unicamp.
+The main objective is to create a Executable Paper and give all sources necessary to reproduce the research.

+## Files Structure

 The files are organized as follow:

 * /data - Facebook metrics